desain/owlbear-emanation/README.md

 ## To do

 - Optimize item update handler
 - More effects!
   - Localized weather effects - snow, rain
 - Split out style picker into a larger modal?
--   Fix drag cancel in reposition tool
--   Holding shift in reposition locks axis?

 ## License